Have a read on below at some quick stats and facts on the Detroit Tigers to get you started:

 Detroit Tigers fans are always looking for more information about when their team plays the next game.
 For all the information you have been craving and more, be sure to check the top of this page.
 Here at SportsTips, we list all the information you need like the time of the first pitch, location of the game, and the all-important MLB odds.

 Where did the Detroit Tigers finish the season?

-The Detroit Tigers finished the 2020 MLB season in fifth place in the American League Central.
+The Detroit Tigers finished the 2021 MLB season in third place in the American League Central.

 How many games did the Detroit Tigers win?

 The Detroit Tigers won 77 games during the 2021 MLB season.